pombreda/lepl/doc-src/manual/started.rst

 The assembly of the matched text can include extra processing that modifies the data however you like.

-So, ignoring the parser for a moment, we describe a structure (called a *grammar*) using matchers then use those matchers to break text into pieces that match that structure.
+So we describe a structure (called a *grammar*) using matchers then use those matchers to break text into pieces that match that structure.
 Finally, we process and assemble those pieces to give a final result.

 An example will make this clearer.
 Imagine that we are given a username and a phone number, separated by a comma, and we want to split that into the two